-The cost of living in metro DC is among the highest in the nation, with rent on a two-bedroom Arlington apartment averaging $2,114 per month.
-Let's face it: making payments like these can be difficult for low-income families, especially when temporary unemployment, an unexpected illness, or a sudden financial crisis, strikes.
-Since 1975, Arlington Thrive has provided same-day emergency financial assistance to residents of the county who cannot pay for their basic needs – for rent, utilities, medical or dental bills, prescription costs, work-related transportation needs or related emergencies.
-Arlington Thrive works in collaboration with government and private agencies and relies on them to assess true need and to provide case management for clients.
+The cost of living in metro DC is among the highest in the nation, placing immense strain on low-income families – particularly when temporary unemployment, an unexpected illness, or a financial crisis strikes.
+Since 1975, Arlington Thrive has been the only nonprofit to provide same-day emergency financial assistance to residents of the county who cannot pay for their basic needs: rent, utilities, medical bills, prescription costs, work-related transportation, and other emergencies.
+It works in collaboration with government and private agencies and relies on them to assess true need and to provide case management for clients.
 The result?
 No duplication of services, and 88 cents on the dollar going directly to financial assistance.
-Arlington Thrive's Homelessness Prevention program aims to stop homelessness before it starts.
-With four part-time staff and nearly 40 volunteers, it annually serves approximately 3,000 clients in Arlington County.
+With three full-time staff and 15 volunteers, Arlington Thrive annually serves approximately 3,000 clients.
 Your donation keeps countless families warm, safe, and at home, where they belong.

 Headquarters: VA-Arlington County

 Age Groups Served: All

 Ethnic Groups Served: African American; Caucasian; Latino/Hispanic

 Awards & Recognition

 Arlington Dept. of Human Services recognized Arlington Thrive for its outstanding work with the Arlington County Permanent Supportive Housing Program in 2010.

 - $3 million or higher